Does your organization have a spare $14M to spend on fines, penalties, and revenue loss due to a non-compliance event?

 SOX stands for the Sarbanes-Oxley Act of 2002.
 This regulation is also referred to as the Public Company Accounting Reform and Investor Protection Act.
 This act applies to any publicly traded company in the United States and publicly traded foreign companies that do business in the United States.

-The goal of SOX is to protect shareholders from corporate accounting fraud or errors.
+SOX aims to protect shareholders from corporate accounting fraud or errors.
 Many of the regulations in this standard are related to financial reporting and an IT-specific component.

 To comply with SOX, your IT department must comply with standards for storing financial records.
 Under SOX, financial records must be maintained for seven years